vipulnaik/diet-exercise-health/events/2026/2026-02-06-onward-right-pelvic-discomfort.md

 abdominal discomfort, though lower than the cutoff for a definite diagnosis of IMO.
-A third reading I took on 2026-02-12 gave a methane fermentation score of 0.6, corresponding to a methane level of 3 ppm, which is still higher than my usual of zero, but now within the range of variation I have in normal times.
+A third reading I took on 2026-02-12 gave a methane fermentation score of 0.6, corresponding to a methane level of 3 ppm, which is still higher than my usual score of zero, but now within the range of variation I have in normal times.
+A fourth reading I took on 2026-02-16 gave a methane fermentation score of 0.4, corresponding to a methane level of 2 ppm, suggesting continued recovery.

 See
 [foodmarble_aire_2_breath_tests.sql](../../sql/foodmarble_aire_2_breath_tests.sql)